-Case, citation [date, state] ltem(s) retained Initial count Wound closure count Skin closure count X-ray taken Elliott v.
-Bickerstaff [1999, ACT] 33 sponge Not recorded in case note Not recorded in case note Correct Unable to determine if x-ray was taken Gaynor v.
-Milton; Ulladulla Hospital [1981, NSW] 34 piece of forceps Not recorded in case note Item known to be missing Item known to be missing Yes, later (+) Hughes v.
-Minister for Health East Pilbara Health Service [1999, WA] 35 drainage tube Not recorded in case note Not recorded in case note Not recorded in case note [Authors' note: Tube known to be missing day after stitches removed] Yes, later (+) Ives v.
-Australian Capital Territory and Anor [1995, ACT] 56 straight needle The Australian Capital Territory v.
-Ives [1996, ACT] 37 straight Not recorded in case note Not recorded in case note Correct Yes, much later and unrelated (+) Kenjar v.
-Australian Capital Territory [2014, ACT] 38 piece of K-wire Not recorded in case note Not recorded in case note Not recorded in case note Yes, later (DOS) (+) Langley & Warren v.
-Glandore Pty Ltd & Thomson [1997, QLD] 39 sponge Not recorded in case note Not recorded in case note Correct Unable to determine if x-ray was taken Miller v.
-Broadbent [1999, QLD] 40 silicon tubing Not recorded in case note Not recorded in case note Not recorded in case note Yes, later (-); later exploratory surgery (+) O'Hagan v.
-Sakker [2011, NSW] 41 sponge Not recorded in case note Not recorded in case note Correct Yes, 2003 x-ray (+) but reported (-); 2003 x-ray re- examined later (+) Smith v.
-Marcus [1989, NSW] 42 drainage tube Not recorded in case note Not recorded in case note Not recorded in case note Yes, later, several x-rays reported (-); x-rays and IVP re-examined later (+) Investigation into Death of James Stirling McKinlay [2013, TAS] 43 sponge Not recorded in case note Item intentionally retained Incorrect - intentional retention Yes, later, misread (-); later CT scan misread (-); later exploratory surgery (+)
+Case Citation/Date Item (s) Retained Initial Count Wound Closure Count Skin Closure Count Xray Taken Elliott v Bickerstaff [1999, ACT] Sponge Not recorded in case note Not recorded in case note Correct Unable to determine if x-ray was taken Gaynor v Milton; Ulladulla Hospital [1981, NSW] Piece of forceps Not recorded in case note Item known to be missing Item known to be missing Yes, later (+) Hughes v Minister for Health East Pilbara Health Service [1999, WA] Drainage tube Not recorded in case note Not recorded in case note Not recorded in case note [Authors'Note: tube known to be missing day after stitches removed] Yes, later (+) lves v Australian Capital Territory and Anor [1995, ACT] Straight needle Not recorded in case note Not recorded in case note Correct Yes, much later and unrelated (+) Kenjar v Australian Capital Territory [2014, ACT] Piece of k-wire Not recorded in case note Not recorded in case note Not recorded in case note Yes, later (DOS) (+) Langley & Warren v Glandore Pty Ltd & Thomson [1997, QLD] Sponge Not recorded in case note Not recorded in case note Correct Unable to determine if x-ray was taken Miller v Broadbent [1999, QLD] Silicon tubing Not recorded in case note Not recorded in case note Not recorded in case note Yes, later (-); later exploratory surgery (+) O'Hagan v Sakker [2011, NSW] Sponge Not recorded in case note Not recorded in case note Correct Yes, 2003 xray (+) but reported (-); 2003 xray re-examined later (+) Investigation into Death of James Stirling McKinlay [2013, TAS] Sponge Not recorded in case note ltem intentionally retained Incorrect - intentional retention Yes, later, misread (-); later CT scan misread (-); later exploratory surgery (+) Smith v Marcus [1989, NSW] Drainage tube Not recorded in case note Not recorded in case note Not recorded in case note Yes, later, several xray reported (-); xrays and IVP re-examined later (+)

-Table 2: Count status at key timepoints in the counting procedure a cancer of the bile duct.
+Table 2 Count Status at Key Timepoints in the Counting Procedure the importance of easily accessible and consistent documentation.
+The court found that the deceased underwent a lengthy and complicated "Whipples procedure" on 15 May 2012 to remove a cancer of the bile duct.
 Between the date of surgery and 1 June 2012, he underwent multiple surgeries, which unsuccessfully sought to address internal bleeding.
-The operating room nurse's report for a further surgery on 2 June 2012 recorded that one large pack and six small packs were deliberately left in position to stem intraabdominal bleeding.
+The operating room nurse's report for a further surgery on 2 June 2012 recorded that one large pack and six small packs were deliberately left in position to stem intra-abdominal bleeding.
 After surgery, the patient was transferred, with his medical records and notes, to the Royal Hobart Hospital.
 Surgery was undertaken on 4 June 2012 and six packs were removed, but one pack was accidentally retained.
 While Coroner Pearce found that the retained pack did not contribute to the patient's death, he found that the deceased was transferred to the Royal Hobart Hospital with an incomplete medical record, which failed to formally communicate the number of packs left in situ on the handover.
-The Coroner recommended that because the count procedure is used as a risk mitigation strategy, it requires due diligence and care to ensure that the recording of the count is accurate, consistent between nursing and medical team members, and easily accessible as a communication tool, not only between clinicians but also between facilities when patients are transferred.43 The Coroner also made the following recommendation: 'Each hospital should also consider whether a practice of abdominal x-ray following emergency abdominal surgery to identify and reduce the risk of retained packs might be appropriate'.43
+The Coroner recommended that because the count procedure is used as a risk mitigation strategy, it requires due diligence and care to ensure that the recording of the count is accurate, consistent between nursing and medical team members, and easily accessible as a communication tool, not only between clinicians but also between facilities when patients are transferred.43 The Coroner also made the following recommendation:

-Notes: (+) Retained item found on x-ray; (-) Retained item not found on x-ray
+Notes: (+) Retained item found on x-ray; (-) Retained item not found on x-ray.
+Abbreviations: DOS, day of surgery; IVP, intravenous pyelogram.